 Women tend to be more sensitive and aware of potential complications while they are pregnant.
 Although blood clots are unlikely, there are a few signs that can indicate the possibility of a blood clot.
-These include:

 - Swelling or pain in one leg

 What are the Risks of Blood Clots during Pregnancy?

 DVT can seriously affect your pregnancy in a number of ways:

 - Heart attack

 - Pulmonary embolism, which is when blood clots break off and are lodged in the lungs

 How can you Prevent and Treat Blood Clots during Pregnancy?

 Prevention of DVT is important, and can be achieved by healthy living.
 Staying active is a crucial component in combating DVT, so check with your healthcare provider to see what activities and types of exercises you can do.

 Regular exercise improves circulation and can keep clots from forming.
 It is also important to eat healthily, and if you are currently smoking, you should stop immediately.
 It is important to notify your healthcare provider if you feel that you may be at risk of DVT.
 If you have been diagnosed with DVT, you will most likely be treated with an anticoagulant, which hinders the blood from clotting as easily.